 NEW YORK — In a March 26 corrected amended complaint filed in New York federal court, two plaintiffs argue that an “unreasonable” reliance by a retirement plan on outdated mortality rates and actuarial assumptions has resulted in a reduction in the value of their vested retirement benefits (William Masten, et al., v.
 Metropolitan Life Insurance Company, et al., No. 18-11229, S.D.
 N.Y.).

-SAN FRANCISCO — A disability insurer did not abuse its discretion in terminating a claimant’s short-term disability benefits because none of the claimant’s treating physicians found that the claimant was functionally impaired from performing the duties of his own occupation, the Ninth Circuit U.S. Court of Appeals said Dec.
-10 (Daniel Johnson v.
-Aetna Life Insurance Co., et al., No. 17-55501, 9th Cir., 2018 U.S. App.
-LEXIS 34657).
+BOSTON — A disability plan did not act arbitrarily and capriciously in denying a claim for long-term disability (LTD) benefits because the plan’s decision to deny the claim after determining that the claimant was not physically disabled from performing the duties of his sedentary occupation was reasonable and supported by the evidence, the First Circuit U.S. Court of Appeals said March 29 (Dionisio Santana-Díaz v.
+Metropolitan Life Insurance Co., No. 17-1428, 1st Cir., 2019 U.S. App.
+LEXIS 9368).

 SACRAMENTO, Calif. — A state-mandated auto-enrollment retirement savings program is not an employee benefit plan and, therefore, is not preempted by the Employee Retirement Income Security Act, a California federal judge said March 29 in granting the retirement program’s motion to dismiss a complaint seeking an injunction to stop the spending of taxpayers’ funds on the state-mandated retirement program (Howard Jarvis Taxpayers Association, et al. v.
 The California Secure Choice Retirement Savings Program, et al., No. 18-1584, E.D.
 Calif., 2019 U.S. Dist.
 LEXIS 54657).